joestalker1/newground/README.md

-Implementation of the test assigment.
+Implementation of the test assigment!